marisacasillas/chatterlab/D2M2022/Casillas-D2M-Winter2022-Syllabus.md

 ### Mini assignments

 There is a mini assignment for each lecture.
-Each assignment will involve working with your own data, data provided for that assignment, or both and is designed to give you hands-on practice with using R. Assignments typically begin in class and may be completed after class (each one is highlighted in blue) on a pass/fail basis.
+Each assignment will involve working with your own data, data provided for that assignment, or both and is designed to give you hands-on practice with using R. Assignments typically begin in class and may be completed after class (each one is highlighted in <span style="color:blue">blue</span>) on a pass/fail basis.
 Students must push their completed assignment to the appropriate GitHub repository, tagging Dr. Casillas with the assignment number so that she receives a notification.

 _Need help?_ We will do much of this work in class, so ask your questions while we're together.
 Each student will be assigned to a support group of other students to help answer questions (in addition to access to help from Dr. Casillas during office hours).
 Finally, you're strongly encouraged to start developing your search skills when it comes to debugging your code (look for advice and solutions from others who have faced similar problems on sites like stackoverflow and github)!